pic

 Rankings

 Instead of sorting a vector, you may be interested in determining the rank position of each element.
 The StatsBase package offers two functions for this purpose: competerank and ordinalrank.
-The main difference between them lies in how they handle tied elements: competerank assigns the same rank to tied elements, while ordinalrank assigns consecutive ranks.
-Both functions return ranks where 1 corresponds to the lowest value.
-If you prefer to invert the ranking, so that the highest value corresponds to a rank of 1, you can pass the keyword argument rev = true.
+Their main difference them lies in how they treat tied values: competerank assigns the same rank to all tied elements, while ordinalrank assigns consecutive ranks.
+In both cases, a rank of 1 corresponds to the smallest value.
+The keyword argument rev = true reverses this convention, assigning a rank of 1 to the largest value.

 using StatsBase